google/filament/ios/samples/README.md

 ## Building

 At this point you should be able to hit the "Run" icon to run the sample on your device.
+Alternatively, if you have also built Filament for the simulator, select an iPhone simulator.